 Calendar Year Range of Returns for 2025 TDFs

 So what is the optimal mix of equities and bonds throughout a target date lifecycle?
 When constructing a glide path, we believe it is critical to evaluate participants’ two sources of wealth, labor income (salary and wages) and retirement account 401(k) balance.

 Figure 3.
-The Two Sources of Retirement Funding Shift over a Participant’s Lifetime
+The Two Sources of Retirement Funding Shift Over Time